Paul E. Patton: Second term as governor

 After the gubernatorial election in 1999, Louisville senator Dan Seum announced he would change his party affiliation from Democrat to Republican, citing his conservative voting history, including opposition to the state lottery, KERA, and abortion.
 This switch, which Patton learned of too late to intervene, equalized the number of Democrats and Republicans in the Senate.
 Six weeks later, Paducah senator Bob Leeper announced he would also change his party affiliation.
-Patton traveled to Paducah and met with Leeper, but was unable to convince him to remain a Democrat.
+Patton traveled to Paducah and met with Leeper, but he was unable to convince him to remain a Democrat.
 Leeper had a history of conflict with Democratic Senate President Larry Saunders, but he insisted his party switch, like Seum's, was based on political philosophy.
-Leeper's switch gave Republicans a majority in the Senate for the first time in the state's history.
-David Williams was elected President of the Senate, and held the Republican majority together effectively.
+Leeper's switch gave Republicans a majority in the Senate, for the first time in the state's history.
+David Williams was elected President of the Senate, and he held the Republican majority together, effectively.
 Consequently, Patton faced a difficult task in maneuvering his agenda through a divided General Assembly.

-The rift between Williams and Patton became permanent during negotiations over the state budget in 1999.
+The rift between Williams and Patton became permanent, during negotiations over the state budget in 1999.
 Patton proposed to Williams a 7-cent-per-gallon gasoline tax, with 1 cent of every 7 dedicated to counties with the most unpaved roads – usually heavily Republican counties ignored by past Democratic governors.
 Patton claimed Williams told him he had 10 votes in the Senate for the increase.
-But gas prices spiked before the measure came to a vote in the Senate, and Williams failed to deliver his votes after the House passed the tax.
-The administration and key Republican senators reached a compromise that saved Patton's budget with tax changes that were mostly revenue-neutral.
+But gas prices spiked, before the measure came to a vote in the Senate, and Williams failed to deliver his votes, after the House passed the tax.
+The administration and key Republican senators reached a compromise that saved Patton's budget, with tax changes that were mostly revenue-neutral.
 Patton believed Williams had deliberately misled him, however, and the two never reconciled.